soc-hub-fi/Atalanta/README.md

 ## Simulation with Questa

 RTL simulation is tested with QuestaSim-64 10.7g.
-To use Questa, i.e. `vsim`, for simulation, source `/opt/soc/eda/mentor/mentor_init.sh` when working on Tulitikli.

-To compile the design for Questa, use
+To compile the design for `vsim`, use

 ```sh
 make repository_init #if starting fresh